Eatkin/DOScord/README.md

 It uses the Discord Server/Channel setup to give you multiple servers and channels to explore, each with their own chat and user base.

-DOScord sources its data from the [data.json](https://github.com/Eatkin/DOScord/blob/master/assets/json/data.json) file.
+DOScord sources its data from json stored at the top of [app.js](https://github.com/Eatkin/DOScord/blob/master/app.js) file.

 ## Usage